Ankia-Fuls/fem-social-proof-section/README-template.md

 ### Useful resources

 - [Multiple Backgrounds](https://www.w3schools.com/css/css3_backgrounds.asp) - This helped me see how to add more than one image to a background.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Different Quotation Mark Stylings](https://web.cs.dal.ca/~jamie/CS3172/examples/XHTML/entities/quotemarks.html) - This helped me to replace the given quotaion marks with the more stylized version shown in the images.

 ## Author